adelekedare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that that prints the last 10 lines
 A script that prints the third line of a file.
 A script that prints the exact line.
-A script that redirects output to another file.
+A script that redirects output to another.
+A script that duplicates the last line of a file.